-One advantage of the Rose, over the old Vondem Thorn, was that she came with a proper conference room.
+One advantage of the Rose over the old Vondem Thorn was that she came with a proper conference room.
 Though Sidda was pretty certain it had some distinctly Klingon title like Planning Chamber or War Room.
 Maybe even just Officer Fight Club.
-Either way, it meant she had a dedicated space finally to talk with her crew that wasn’t just the bridge with everyone at their stations.
+Either way, it meant she had a dedicated space finally to talk with her senior crew that wasn’t just the bridge with everyone at their stations.

-A dedicated space that she had, at great personal expense, had tastefully decorated and more a bit more comfortable than the single large standing table and wall monitor that the Klingon’s had fitted.
-A richly coloured wooden table took center stage, the wood actually grown and sourced from Vondem itself.
-Comfortable chairs for all, fitted with automatic sensors to conform to however sat in them, save for her own of course.
-It would only conform to two people aboard ship and be rather uncomfortable to all others.
+A dedicated space that she, at great personal expense, had tastefully decorated and made a bit more comfortable than the single large standing table and wall monitor that the Klingons had fitted.
+A richly coloured wooden table took centre stage, the wood actually grown and sourced from Vondem itself.
+Comfortable chairs for all, fitted with automatic sensors to conform to whoever sat in them, save for her own of course.
+It would only conform to two people aboard the ship and be rather uncomfortable to all others.

-Carpets had been laid as well, though dark purple in colour were strictly utilitarian in nature.
+Carpets had been laid as well, dark purple in colour but strictly utilitarian in nature.
 The look, not the feel, of extravagance.
-Why waste on something someone was likely to spill someone on eventually?
+Why waste on something someone was likely to spill something on eventually?
 A few trophies of past accomplishments finally had places to be displayed, chief amongst them a hardcopy she’d had made of her authorisation by a Starfleet officer as a legitimate salvage operator and a now rather empty bottle of alcohol he had sent her.

 She’d have to get a hold of Rourke at some point and ask him about it.
 Maybe send him a few of her favourite drinks in reply as a way of thanks.
 More so if he could tell her how to procure some more for herself.
 Terrans spirits just weren’t really part of her knowledge base.